 In this article, we cover a range of topics around building site theft and its impact.

-Small and large businesses are affected, daily.
-Livelihoods are at risk.
-Project delays impact already tight margins and hammer profit.
+Crime affects small and large businesses daily, livelihoods are at risk, project delays impact already tight margins and hammer profit.

 Insurance claims take time.
 Time is money and is it really worth going through with the claim considering the timeframes they take to get sorted?